nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

 ## RUN
   Run bot.py then when the bot is online
-  Then you will be able to get memes calling your meme function from your discord server by writing _.memes (name of the subreddit)_
+  Then you will be able to get memes calling your meme function from your discord server by writing _.memes (name of the subreddit)_.